 Gullfoss waterfall is Iceland's most famous waterfall.
 Its name, meaning "Golden Falls," is earned for its remarkable beauty and the rainbow crown that forms above it on sunny days.
 You can find it on the world-renowned Golden Circle route.

 Seljalandsfoss waterfall and Skogafoss waterfall are a pair of popular and easily accessible waterfalls on the South Coast.
 They're 19 miles (30 kilometers) apart, connected by the Ring Road.
 Near them are other smaller waterfalls you can explore while there.
-Taking a minibus tour of the South Coast will not only bring you to both of these waterfalls, but you will also get to take part in an exciting glacier hike!
+Taking a small-group tour of the South Coast will not only bring you to both of these waterfalls, but you will also get to take part in an exciting glacier hike!

 Only a short walk from Seljalandsfoss, you can find Gljufrabui waterfall.
 It is tucked between two cliffs, forming a hidden cave about 0.5 miles (800 meters) from Seljalandsfoss waterfall.
 Hiking up the trail at the top of Skogafoss waterfall will lead you to around 30 more waterfalls, one after the other.